Clustered Graph Matching for Label Recovery and Graph Classification: Simulations and Real Data Experiments

 We next explore whether clustered averaging can be used to uncover the correct brain class labels as well.
 This would be a key step for identifying the correct cluster to average to in Figure \ref{fig:brains2}.
 To explore this, for each of the 15 out-of-sample brain networks, we plot a heatmap of the objective function obtained by \texttt{SGM} with 5 seeds by matching with each of the 15 in-sample cluster averages.
 In each heatmap, the columns correspond to the 15 out-of-sample networks, and the rows correspond to the 15 in-sample network averages (the diagonal corresponds to the matched indices).
 Larger values in the heatmap are denoted by darker colors.
 We indeed see that across the board, the cluster matching that obtains the best objective function is the one that matches the out-of-sample brains to the correct in-sample cluster average, pointing again to the validity of using this approach (with high fidelity clusters) for simultaneous classification and label alignment.
+While we do not suspect these brain graphs follow our posited bit-flipped model, the theory developed for our model nevertheless plays out in this real data setting: the differences among the background connectome classes cause coarse matching to be less effective than clustered matching.
+This is as predicted by the theory, and clustered matching here provides both a computationally more efficient alternative to fine matching (that can produce better matching results) and an empirically better match than coarse matching.